apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 ## API Endpoint
 An endpoint usually represents a resource on the server.
 It is represented by an URI relative to API root and one or more HTTP verbs (methods).

 In API Blueprint an API endpoint is defined as a Markdown header with optional HTTP method followed by an URI.
 After the header follows structured discussion of the endpoint.
 The endpoint discussion consists of sections of predefined meaning.
-These sections are delimited by a nested Markdown headers with reserved section names (e.g. `## Request`).
-Finally, the API endpoint is closed by Markdown's horizontal ruler.
+These sections are delimited by a **nested** Markdown headers with reserved section names (e.g. `## Request`).
+You are free to use any properly nested header in everywhere where a discussion is expected as long as it doesn't clash with reserved header names.

 API Endpoint structure: